n-akram/DriverDistractionDetection/README.md

     C8: hair and makeup
     C9: talking to passenger

-Classes used by model classifying only mobile based distractzions: C0 to C4
+Classes used by model classifying only mobile based distractions: C0 to C4

 Implementation from the paper "A Deep Learning Approach to Detect Distracted Drivers Using a Mobile Phone"